ppy/osu-wiki/news/2021-11-27-new-featured-artist-marmalade-butcher.md

 ![](https://assets.ppy.sh/artists/220/header.jpg)

 Blending some of music's less conventional genres into their own soup of aural magic, **Marmalade butcher** is a next-generation hybrid band that took flight in 2010.
-Renowned for their complex sound that drifts from the usual electronic fare from rhythm games, this group is the ideal change for anyone and everyone in the osu! mapping scene.
+Renowned for their complex sound that drifts away from the usual electronic vibe of rhythm games, this group is the ideal change for anyone and everyone in the osu! mapping scene.

 We've secured **23** jaw-dropping tracks (all of which can be found on [**Marmalade butcher**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/220)), including a couple that avid rhythm gamers might recognize from *pop'n music peace*!